valkey-io/valkey-doc/README.md

     backticks.
     For example: `INCR`.

-*   You can use some magic keywords to name common elements in PlaceHolderKV.
+*   You can use some magic keywords to name common elements in Valkey.
     For example: `@multi-bulk-reply`.
     These keywords will get expanded and auto-linked to relevant parts of the documentation.